Mlekara Subotica: Further developments (1996–2005)

 The activities of Mlekara Subotica were categorized by the trend of growth in the field of raw milk receptions and in technical –technological and marketing areas.
-From a simple co – operative dairy Mlekara Subotica has successfully managed to develop into a factory, which can today bee measured by the European standards.
+From a simple co – operative dairy Mlekara Subotica has successfully managed to develop into a factory, which can today be measured by the European standards.
 Mlekara Subotica had processed more than 1.3 billion liters of milk.
 The quantities processed today are one hundred times more than at the very beginning!
 During 2003, the full automation of the fermented dairy product plant was finished, and it consisted of new equipment for milk standardization, milk and fermented cream pasteurization and homogenization, fermented dairy product production (yogurt, fermented milk, fermented cream, new probiotic and low-calorie drinks).
 Together with the British Salford Investment Fund, which is the majority owner of Mlekara Subotica from November 2003, the investments into new technologies were continued.
 In the same year, the buy-up of about 60 million liters of milk were planned, hence the emphasis was given to the development of family farms.
 At present, there are 72 family farms owned by Mlekara Subotica, and by the end of the year another 30 farms will be developed, where milk production can be measured by European standards.
 These efforts will ensure extra quality raw milk.
 The laboratory equipped for microbiological and chemical control and for the control of the cows’ health safety has started to work recently.
 This lab is an additional link in the chain of internal quality control.
 In 2005, Mlekara was certificated to ISO 9001:2000.
 The HACCP system for controlled production has also been introduced in the company, and it will enable export to EU countries and the countries of the region.